AnandkumarMall/Flash-Card-Application/README.md

 Overview<br>
-This is a simple flashcard application built using Python and Tkinter. <br>
+▹ This is a simple flashcard application built using Python and Tkinter. <br>
-It helps users learn a foreign language by displaying a word in the target language (French) and allowing the user to guess its translation in the source language (English).<br>
+▹ It helps users learn a foreign language by displaying a word in the target language (French) and allowing the user to guess its translation in the source language (English).<br>
 Data<br>
-The application reads words from a CSV file (data/french_words.csv) containing French words and their English translations. <br>
+▹ The application reads words from a CSV file (data/french_words.csv) containing French words and their English translations. <br>
-The user's progress is saved to a separate CSV file (data/words_to_learn.csv).
+▹ The user's progress is saved to a separate CSV file (data/words_to_learn.csv).<br>
+Usage<br>
+▹ Click the "Wrong" button to make a guess.<br>
+▹ The correct translation is revealed after a short delay.<br>
+▹ Guessed words are removed from the list of words to learn.<br>